ethereum-mining/ethminer/README.md

 ## Contributing

-Read CodingStandards.txt thoroughly, before making alterations to the code base.

-Do *NOT* use an editor that automatically reformats whitespace away from astylerc or the formating guidelines as describled in CodingStandards.txt.
-Your contributions will be refused and your commits will be reversed.
+Please read CodingStandards.txt thoroughly before making alterations to the code base.
+Please do *NOT* use an editor that automatically reformats whitespace away from astylerc or the formating guidelines as describled in CodingStandards.txt.